ethus3h/personal/work/Fall 2018/NMD498/Assignment 5/2018m09d24-Assignment 5: Text-Based Proposal.md

 Computers are not necessary, central, or even all that relevant to the core goals of this project.
 They play a role in it as proposed due to how they can simplify, facilitate, and expedite its development, implementation, and use.
 However, the information technology elements of the proposal could simply be omitted without significant loss or change to the project, and the remainder of the proposal implemented as described (using traditional "paper office" or similar tools for communication, knowledge storage, and management).
 Taking this further, remote medieval monasteries are perhaps somewhat similar to what this project would look like without any modern technologies, in that they were self-sustaining communities based on a known, adaptable model (and tended towards the preservation of knowledge).

-The extensive focus on the information technology aspects in the proposal is largely a product of their impressive capabilities and flexiblity, and my personal interest in and frustration with them and their potential, and recognition of the value they could hold for society and this project.
+The extensive focus on the information technology aspects in the proposal is largely a product of their impressive capabilities and flexibility, and my personal interest in and frustration with them and their potential, and recognition of the value they could hold for society and this project.

 # Annotated bibliography